 Finding a new job can be challenging enough, but trying to find one in another country as an Expat takes stress to a whole new level.

 I love the job I’m in now, I work for a national charity and I am absolutely chuffed to be able to work from home.
 It’s becoming more of a trend over here now with a lot of work from home positions on offer.
-I have to travel to London and Birmingham about once a month for meetings, but I have a 5 minute commute to my desk in the morning and I can work in my lululemons all day.
-I have to say it’s the best thing ever – I get to work with two of the cutest and nicest office mates I have ever come across.
+Most days it’s a 5 minute commute to my desk.
+Other than that, I have to travel to London and Birmingham about once a month for meetings.
+It’s the best thing ever – I get to work with two of the cutest and nicest office mates I have ever come across.

 Before you start looking for a job you will need to be able to prove that you have the right to work in the UK.
 I took the Ancestry Visa route, whereas you have to prove that you had either a parent or grandparent born in the UK.
-The Ancestry Visa will allow you and your dependants to live and work in the UK for a period of 5 years (with the option of extension and/or Indefinite Leave to Remain) after that.
+The Ancestry Visa will allow you and your dependents to live and work in the UK for a period of 5 years.
+You will have the option of extension and/or Indefinite Leave to Remain) after that.
 After a year on ILR you can then apply for citizenship and still keep your Canadian citizenship as well.

 You will need to register for a National Insurance Number.
 You can apply for jobs without one as long as you are able to show proof of your eligibility to work in the UK but you will have to get one as soon as possible.